 Do Inversion Chairs Work?

 An inversion chair works when used correctly and at the right inversion angle.
-Many people may be skeptics because it doesn’t always work immediately or eliminate discomfort.
+However, many people may be skeptical because it doesn’t always work immediately or eliminate discomfort.

 It’s natural to wonder if inversion chairs work, and it’s smart to question something before incorporating it into your daily health routine.